tpeng2/ECDC_part_Traj/README.md

 ## Directories
-1. The Encoder-Decoder is stored in directory code
+1. The Encoder-Decoder is stored in "code"
 1. Data processing code is stored in the root directory
-1. Functions is stored in func directory
+1. Functions is stored in "func"

 ![short trajectories](figs/cls2aMp1_short_zp.png?raw=true "Title")